 What is Shared Liability in Matched Betting?

-When you place 2 (or even more) lay bets on DIFFERENT OUTCOMES (or selections) WITHIN THE SAME MARKET at the same betting exchange your liability gets split between them and causes an overall reduction in your total amount of liability needed to place those lay bets.
+In the vast majority of cases, when you place 2 (or even more) lay bets on DIFFERENT OUTCOMES (or selections) WITHIN THE SAME MARKET at the same betting exchange your liability gets split between them and causes an overall reduction in your total amount of liability needed to place those lay bets.

 Why is Shared Liability really useful in Matched Betting?